niplav/site/forecasters.md

 ======================================================================

-Judgmental forecasting is a fairly recent and (in my humble opinion) fairly under-researched & under-appreciated human endeavour & field of research, with some low-hanging fruit (which are getting picked almost as fast as I can write them up).
+Judgmental forecasting is a fairly recent and (in my humble opinion) under-researched & under-appreciated human endeavour and field of research, with some low-hanging fruit (which are getting picked almost as fast as I can write them up).